bfansports/CloudTranscode/README.md

 In order to hook your client applications with CT, you must implement an class/interface with CT.

-Your class will contain all the callback methods that will be called when events happen in your workflow:
+Your class will contain all the callback methods that will be called when events occur in your CT workflow:

    - onStart
    - onHeartbeat